-I will give the book (with its talkative underlinings) to my son when he is old enough to read and understand it – and this book will be a way for my dad to communicate to my son – and my son to get to know his grandpop.
+I will give the book (with its talkative underlinings) to my son Ari when he is old enough to read and understand it.

-Weird fact: My son was born on August 27 2010 – the exact day my dad passed – away just three years before.
+My son Ari was born on August 27 2010 – the exact day my dad passed away – just three years before.

 Since 2010 from now on August 27th marks both the day of my dad’s passing – and the day of my son’s arrival.